 On June 29, 2012, stockholders holding a majority of our outstanding voting power approved an amendment to our 2007 Incentive Stock and Awards Plan (the "2007 Plan") to increase the number of shares available for issuance under the 2007 Plan from 750,000 to 2,400,000.
-The stockholder approval of the increase became effective upon our compliance with certain notice requirements under the Exchange Act.
+The stockholder approval of the increase will not become effective until we have complied with certain notice requirements under the Exchange Act.